hackclub/the-hacker-zephyr/README.md

 [attendee_welcome_packet.pdf](attendee_welcome_packet.pdf) - This was the welcome packet all attendees received when invited

+[cash_stipends.csv](cash_stipends.csv) - Logs for the process of collecting the required cash, and how we handed it out

 [covid_safety_plan.md](covid_safety_plan.md) - This was the plan for handling extreme COVID-19 events

 [emails.md](emails.md) - All emails sent out during the process